rokmohar/alexa-assistant/fresh_install.md

 # New Installation Instructions

+MAKE SURE YOU DO THIS INSTALLATION ON A PC/MAC/LINUX MACHINE - A PHONE OR TABLET RUNNING iOS OR ANDROID MAY CUASE ISSUES

 If you already have Version 1 of the skill installed then please use the instructions here:- [Upgrade Instructions](other_file.md)